Coronavirus latest: US death toll passes 10,000 | DW | 07.04.2020

 00:01 The US now has more than 10,000 deaths from coronavirus as the country enters what Surgeon General Jerome M. Adams warned would be ''the hardest and saddest week of most Americans’ lives.''

-Latest figures from Johns Hopkins University put the death toll at 10,524 with at least 356,942 cases of infection.
+Latest figures from Johns Hopkins University put the death toll at 10,524 with at least 362,759 cases of infection — the highest number in the world.

 New York continues to be the epicenter of the outbreak, with nearly 4,000 deaths.
 But Governor Andrew Cuomo said the state could be experiencing a ''flattening of the curve,'' as some 599 new deaths were reported on Monday, on par with Sunday’s death count of 594 and down from 630 on Saturday.